rrthomas/moh/README.md

 # Building

-You will need `asciidoc` and GNU make.
+You will need `asciidoctor` and GNU make.

 ## PDF

-To make a PDF, you will need `dblatex` and a LaTeX system such as TeXLive.
+To make a PDF, you will also need the PDF extension for `asciidoctor`.

 To build a PDF, use the following command: `make pdf`.

 ## EBUB

-To make an EPUB, you will also `xsltproc` and `epubcheck`.
+To make an EPUB, you will also need `xsltproc` and `epubcheck`.

 To build an EPUB, use the following command: `make epub`.